(3) Risk Management System

 - Risk control

 When it comes to assessing risk, a distinction is made between risks with an impact on profit and loss and those affecting the balance sheet.
-Risks with an impact on profit and loss have a negative effect on the company’s sustained earnings power and, as a result, on Group FFO.
+Risks with an impact on profit and loss have a negative effect on the company’s sustained earnings power and, as a result, on Adjusted EBITDA in the individual segments and Group FFO.
 In general, these risks also have an impact on liquidity.
-Risks affecting the balance sheet do not impact Group FFO.
-In particular, these risks can be such that they do not affect liquidity, e.g., because they only impact property values.
+Risks affecting the balance sheet do not impact Group FFO, but they certainly do impact the assets and, in general, also profit for the period and the EPRA NTA.
+These risks can be such that they do not affect liquidity, e.g., because they only impact real estate values.

 Classification of expected amount of loss